-In the CloudFront console, on the General tab for your distribution, confirm that the status of your distribution has changed to Deployed.
-If you try to use an alternate domain name before the updates to your distribution have been deployed, the links you create in the following steps might not work.
+On the General tab for the distribution, confirm that Distribution Status has changed to Deployed.
+If you try to use an alternate domain name before the updates to your distribution have been deployed, the links that you create in the following steps might not work.

-Using the method provided by your DNS service provider, add a CNAME resource record set to the hosted zone for your domain.
+Use the method provided by your DNS service provider to add a CNAME resource record set to the hosted zone for your domain.
 This new CNAME resource record set will redirect DNS queries from your domain (for example, www.example.com) to the CloudFront domain name for your distribution (for example, d111111abcdef8.cloudfront.net).
 For more information, see the documentation provided by your DNS service provider.

 If you already have an existing CNAME record for your domain name, update that resource record set or replace it with a new one that points to the CloudFront domain name for your distribution.